bitfocus/companion-module-obs-studio/README.md

 - Fix
   - All text source now appear as choices in the Set Text action dropdown on startup
+- Minor
+  - Allow hostnames to be used in the module configuration

 ### v2.0.4